Where are you From?: A Journey Home

 I could easily reply with "I was born in Uruguay," which is true, but then that turns into a barrage of questions regarding my upbringing.

-The reason I dread talking about my past is because I've changed residencies at least 18 times (that I counted) in my 32 years on Earth.
+The reason I dread talking about my past is because I've changed residencies at least 18 times (that I counted) by the time I'm writing this.

 Why have I moved so many times?
 No, I'm not in the witness protection program, nor am I running from the law.
 I simply had parents who didn't stay still while I was growing up.
 And for the good part of my adult life it seems I have inherited this quirk of/in life.
 This fruit (no pun intended) didn't fall far from the tree.